domfarolino/browser/mage/README.md

   }

   // Implementation of magen::Foo.
 These methods get invoked by `receiver_` when
-  // it reads messages from its corresponding `mage::Remote`. void ArbitraryMessage(string) { /* ... */ }
+  // it reads messages from its corresponding remote. void ArbitraryMessage(string) { /* ... */ }
   void AnotherIPC(MessagePipe) { /* ... */ }